Overseas Transcription Services. Who is Transcribing Your Content?

 Transcription service providers using ASR software may have access to your recordings for quality control, customer support or product development purposes.

 You should never hesitate to ask about a transcription service’s practices for keeping your data safe.
-They should already have a policy available that details exactly what efforts they make to secure all client information.
+They should already have a policy available that details what efforts they make to secure all client information.
 If they don’t have one, or can’t demonstrate how they’ll protect your data, it’s probably worth looking elsewhere.

 Disclaimer – This blog aims to provide you with some basic information regarding security when using transcription services.
 It is not legal, security or technical advice and should not be relied on as such.
 Please seek professional advice where required.